Shoe-shopping for some of us is a miserable experience.

 - Orthotic insoles

-- Skinnys padded-heel invisible liners
+- Skinnys padded-heel no-show socks

 Heel grips.
 These are adhesive patches that affix to the back of your shoe.
 They're affordable (though you have to purchase them for every pair you own).
 They work very well for some feet and some shoes, though they often don't grip at the very top edge of the shoe opening, so slipping and blistering can still occur.
 They also tend to push your foot forward in the shoe, cramming toes into the front.